 Oreo Candy Corn Halloween Bark

-- 1 24 ounce package of Almond Bark
+- 1 24 ounces package of Almond Bark

-- 1 12 ounce package of Wilton Candy Melts Orange
+- 1 12 ounces package of Wilton Candy Melts Orange

 - 1 ½ cups of Oreo Cookies crushed (with some larger pieces)